Optimal quantum key distribution networks: capacitance versus security: Acknowledgements

 \section{Acknowledgements}

-This study was funded by European Union - PON Ricerca e Innovazione 2014-2020 FESR /FSC - Project ARS01$\_00734$ QUANCOM, Ministero dell'Universit\`a e Ricerca - Project PNRR MUR PE$\_0000023$-NQSTI and PNRR MUR project CN$\_00000013$-ICSC.
+This work was funded by the HEISINGBERG “Spatial Quantum Optical Annealer for Spin Hamiltonians” EU Research and Innovation Project under Grant Agreement No.~101114978.
+V.B. acknowledge support from Project PNRR MUR PE$\_0000023$-NQSTI ﬁnanced by the European Union Next Generation EU.
+V.B. and L.P. acknowledge support from PON Ricerca e Innovazione 2014-2020 FESR /FSC - Project ARS01$\_00734$ QUANCOM, Ministero dell’Università e Ricerca and PNRR MUR project CN$\_00000013$-ICSC ﬁnanced by the European Union Next Generation EU.
 The funders played no role in study design, data collection, analysis and interpretation of data, or the writing of this manuscript.